futres/fovt-data-pipeline/README.md

 OPTIONAL: Since the size of the data can be quite large and the `loader.py` script sends uncompressed data, we probably want to first send the files to a remote server that has excellent bandwidth from our desktop machine.
 This command would look like:

 ```
+# replace `biscicol.org` with your server and user with your user name
-tar zcvf - data/output/output_reasoned_csv/* | ssh USER@SOME.SERVER.COM  "cd /home/USER/data/futres; tar xvzf -"
+tar zcvf - data/output/output_reasoned_csv/* | ssh USER@biscicol.org  "cd /home/USER/data/futres; tar xvzf -"
 ```

-If you choose to execute the above optional step you will want to clone this repository on the remote server.
-Then you can execute the following command, which looks for data in `data/output/output_reasoned_csv/data*.csv`:
+Once your data lives on the server that you wish to load from, you can execute the following command, which looks for data in `data/output/output_reasoned_csv/data*.csv`.
+Note that if you copied your data to another server, as we did in the previous command, you will also need to check out fovt-data-pipeline on that server to run the next command.

 ```
 # FIRST: